sherina0922/sherina0922.github.io/index.md

 		<div class="container">
     		<div class="blurb">
         		<h1>A short blurb about me...</h1>
-				<p>My name is Sherina and I am currently a freshman student studying computer science and statistics at the University of Illinois at Urbana Champaign<em>I'm from San Jose, California</em> ... <a href="/about">Read more about my life...</a></p>
+				<p>My name is Sherina and I am currently a freshman student studying computer science and statistics at the University of Illinois at Urbana Champaign.
+I'm also from San Jose, California <a href="/about">Read more about my life...</a></p>
     		</div><!-- /.blurb -->
 		</div><!-- /.container -->
 		<footer>